gregsaun/prusa_i3_bear_upgrade/manual/vslots_cutting_instruction.md

 ### Tapping

-You need to tap one side of 195mm and 110mm V-Slots.
-Thread needs to be 20mm depth at least
+You need to tap one side (two holes) of 195mm and 110mm V-Slots (8 holes).
+Thread needs to be 20mm depth at least.

+1. Apply lubricant on the tap and pour it into the hole
+1. Make sure your tap is straight
+1. Turn clockwise with a bit of pressure until it starts to be a bit harder, then reverse the rotation until you can feel a small detachment
+1. Continue until you have a 20mm thread at least